shift-org/shift-docs/site/content/pages/bonb.md

 ## Donate!

-If you'd like to give money to support Breakfast on the Bridges, the below paypal link is for Breakfast on the Bridges:
+If you'd like to give money to support Breakfast on the Bridges, the below PayPal link is for Breakfast on the Bridges:

 <form action="https://www.paypal.com/donate" method="post" target="_top">
 <input type="hidden" name="hosted_button_id" value="NZ9BJRJ43NMTC" />